-- Recruit to fill key personnel vacancies.
-Delegate additional tasks to skilled employees as required.
-Ensure all staff members receive the necessary training. - We're utilizing a comprehensive recruitment strategy, employing diverse methods to fill these roles.
-This encompasses internal job postings, promotions for qualified bank employees, referrals, and advertising job openings on our social media platforms, as well as other pertinent recruitment pages on Facebook.
+- The HR department delegated additional tasks to skilled employees as required and provided staff members with the necessary training. - The bank is continuously implementing a comprehensive recruitment strategy that employs various methods to fill these roles.
+This includes internal job postings, promotions for qualified bank employees, referrals, participation in job fairs, scheduled university visits to recruit recent graduates, advertising job openings on our social media platforms, and other relevant recruitment pages on Facebook